stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

      x18 = # of brain cancer queries in 2014
      x19 = # of thyroid cancer queries in 2014

-Then we apply machine learning models to find the relationship between these queries and the corresponding mortality rate from IHME dataset
+Then we apply machine learning models to find the relationship between these counts of queries and the corresponding mortality rate from IHME dataset

-$$ mortality_rate = y_hat = f(x1,x2, ..., x19) $$
+$$ mortality = y = f(x1,x2, ..., x19) $$

 ## Choosing the right model & models turning